5 St Andrews Hill > London, England > Set Profile

-- Extradition & International: ranked as one of the leading sets, we work with teams of UK solicitors, foreign extradition lawyers and government authorities.
+- Extradition & International: Ranked as one of the leading sets, Chambers work with teams of UK solicitors, foreign extradition lawyers and government authorities.

-- POCA & Asset Recovery: a market-leading team.
-We are instructed by the leading government authorities and private clients in overlapping criminal/civil litigation as well as multi-jurisdictional asset tracing.
+- POCA & Asset Recovery: A market-leading team.
+They are instructed by the leading government authorities and private clients in overlapping criminal/civil litigation as well as multi-jurisdictional asset tracing.

-- Public Law & Immigration: we are involved in major public inquiries and Judicial Review cases.
+- Public Law & Immigration: The set is involved in major public inquiries and Judicial Review cases.
 In immigration, we conduct high-profile cases for the Home Office and High Net Worth individuals.

 - Insurance: Settlement Counsel: 5SAH is dedicated exclusively to protecting the interests of policyholders.
-We provide the highest quality insurance advice and represent policyholders with complex, high-value coverage disputes with their insurers.
+It provides the highest quality insurance advice and represent policyholders with complex, high-value coverage disputes with its insurers.

-- Inquests & Inquiries: We have considerable experience and expertise across the team acting in high profile and sensitive public inquiries and inquests.
+- Inquests & Inquiries: The set has considerable experience and expertise across the team acting in high profile and sensitive public inquiries and inquests.

-- Civil Litigation: we advise and appear for clients both in the UK and overseas in a variety of business, trade and finance-related disputes.
+- Civil Litigation: The set advises and appears for clients both in the UK and overseas in a variety of business, trade and finance-related disputes.

-We are a friendly and approachable set, committed to diversity at all levels and promoting equality, supporting the work of key organisations in this area, including Bridging the Bar and 10000 Black Interns Scheme.
-Alexandra Wilson is nominated by Chambers & Partners as a ‘future leader’ for the Diversity & Inclusion Award 2021.
+5SAH is a friendly and approachable set, committed to diversity at all levels and promoting equality, supporting the work of key organisations in this area, including Bridging the Bar and 10,000 Black Interns Scheme.
+We recently collaborated with Black Cultural Archives.

 The well-being of members and staff are a priority in these times of changing working environment and pressure, access to professional support and policies are in place, particularly for those with parental and caring responsibilities.